-For the most up to date photos, please see my Instagram page.
+For the most up to date photos, wins and information, please see my Instagram page.

 I've owned and loved dobermans and poodles since 2001.
 I've been actively involved in agility, rally, therapy work and conformation with my past and current dogs.
 I've also fostered for three all breed rescues for many years.